ivan-paleo/user-count_App/README.md

 ## Tab "Experiments over time"
 In this tab, the evolution of the number of experiments (acquisitions) is shown over time.
-The table can be downloaded to XLSX or ODS files but clicking on the buttons at the bottom of the tab.
+The graph can be downloaded to PDF or PNG files but clicking on the buttons at the bottom of the tab.

 ><p align="center" width="100%">